 Data controllers are people or organizations that determine the purposes and means of processing personal data whilst data processors process personal data on behalf of the controllers.
 In this, companies that have no direct business operation in any of the 28-member states of the EU but have a web presence, will also have to implement GDPR into their privacy policies.

 With the introduction of the GDPR, consent must be accessible and distinguishable.
-International organisations need to acquire legitimate consent to process personal data of EU residents, as consent must be an informed act by the individual.
+International organizations need to acquire legitimate consent to process personal data of EU residents, as consent must be an informed act by the individual.
 Therefore, it is essential that consent is written in a language that is precise and clear.
 For example, a pre-ticked text box will no longer be an adequate method of obtaining consent.
-In addition, the data subjects most also be informed of their right to withdrawal consent at any time.
+In addition, the data subjects must also be informed of their right to withdraw consent at any time.

-The Global GDPR gives EU Citizens the right to access the data in which an organisation holds on them.
-The organisation must provide, upon request, an overview of the categories of data that are being processed, individuals that have access and the specific purpose for the processing.
+The Global GDPR gives EU citizens the right to access the data in which an organization holds on them.
+The organization must provide, upon request, an overview of the categories of data that are being processed, individuals that have access, and the specific purpose for the processing.
 The data controller must inform the data subject within one month.
 Further requests may include how long the information is stored for and who has access to it.

 The Global GDPR also requires that companies use plain and simple language to convey things clearly such as the terms and conditions.
 Furthermore, data subjects have the right to modify any personal data retained about them.
 Companies are expected to provide a secure process in which individuals can have direct access to their data.